 Good Eats & Music at the SoFo Culinary Festival

 Twice a year the restaurant community in Old San Juan pulls together for their SoFo Culinary Festival.
 These festivals, typically in summer and early winter, feature lots of great food & drinks, live music, outdoor dining and artisans selling their wares.
-This Summer, the SOFO Festival will be held August 11-14, 2016.

 The center of the action is Fortaleza Street, on the end near Plaza Colón, not far from Fort San Cristóbal.
 The city closes down a number of blocks on 5 blocks of Fortaleza and San Francisco Streets to traffic in order to make a pedestrian area where you can enjoy the food and music, and walk around freely with your favorite bar drinks.
 Most of the restaurants are set up on San Francisco Street, Fortaleza Street and Recinto Sur between Tanca Street and O’Donnel Street.